Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Methods

 \subsubsection{Calibration of Kernel Parameters}

 The requirement to posit a kernel $\tilde{k}$ typically introduces nuisance parameters.
-This issue has so far received little attention in the literature on meshless methods, but is crucial to this work since the choice of parameters directly influences the spread of the probability model for numerical error.
+This issue has so far received little attention in the literature on meshless methods (e.g. \citep{Xu2017}), but is crucial to this work since the choice of parameters directly influences the spread of the probability model for numerical error.

-The problem of selecting kernel parameters appears regularly in PN methods \citep{Conrad2015,Briol2016,Kersting2016}.
-One principled approach to selection of kernel parameters would simply be to maximise the likelihood of the data, i.e.~to maximise Eqn. \ref{eq:marginalise} over all nuisance parameters.
-This is known in statistics as ``empirical Bayes'', but other approaches are possible, including marginalisation and cross-validation; see the discussion in \cite{Briol2016}.
-An alternative approach is to consider the nuisance parameters of the kernel as additional parameters to be inferred; this allows marginalisation of those parameters so that inferences do not depend upon point estimates.
-Both solutions are explored in the applications in Sec.~\ref{sec:applications}.
+The problem of selecting kernel parameters appears regularly in PNMs \citep{Briol2016, Conrad2015, Kersting2016}.
+One approach to selection of kernel parameters would simply be to maximise the likelihood of the data, i.e.~to maximise Eq.~\eqref{eq:marginalise} over all nuisance parameters.
+This is known in statistics as ``empirical Bayes'', but other approaches are possible, including cross-validation; see the discussion in \cite{Briol2016}.
+Application of this approach in the context of inverse problems is difficult as the optimal kernel parameters will often be dependent upon the parameter $\theta$.
+A sampling strategy for exploring posterior distributions over $\theta$ may perform poorly if kernel parameters are estimated by empirical Bayes based upon a poor initial guess for $\theta$.

+An alternative approach is to consider the nuisance parameters of the kernel as additional parameters to be inferred in a hierarchical approach.
+This allows marginalisation of those parameters so that inferences do not depend upon point estimates, and is the approach employed in the applications in Section~\ref{sec:applications}.